HobanLab/Morton-REU/README.md

     case_study_sims_bottlenecks: Contains two folders for each of the bottleneck simulations.
 Has similar contents as described above, for case_study_sims
         bottleneck_1: This simulation constricts populations 10x from their historical size to their current size
         bottleneck_2: This simulation constricts historical populations of equal sizes at unequal factors to achieve current populations of unequal sizes.

+    glm_pop_sims.R runs 4 GLMs for each of the dataset types: generic, generic with bottlenecks, case study, and case study with bottlenecks.
+For each GLM, the code reads and restructures simulated data into a format suitable for running the GLMs; then constructs pairwise contrasts for interaction terms.